SoftInstigate/restheart-website/docs/upgrade-to-v7.md

 ```

 The env var `RH_MONGO_URI` overrides the parameter `mongo-uri`.
-The parameters `mongo-mounts`, not being of a primitive type, cannot be ovverriden.
+The parameters `mongo-mounts`, not being of a primitive type, cannot be overridden.

 RESTHeart v7 introduces a new way to override variables via the environment variable `RHO`.